chriskrycho/v5.chriskrycho.com/site/journal/2021/MusicXML and Percussion Redux.md

 ---
-title: MusicXML and Percussion Redux
+title: MusicXML and Percussion Notation
 subtitle: >
     Digging into How Dorico and StaffPad represent percussion differently.
 date: 2021-08-07T21:05:00-0600